District AI Assistants • Local Knowledge • Practical Implementation

 Technology Leader

-I spent many years leading K-12 technology efforts, helping districts navigate the evolution from early school computing to modern cloud tools, 1:1 devices, and AI.
+He spent many years leading K-12 technology efforts, helping schools navigate the evolution from early school computing to modern cloud tools, 1:1 devices, and AI.

 Builder